-- Thoroughly wash hands, knives, and other tools used to field dress the animal.
-Disinfect tools by soaking them in a solution of 50% unscented household bleach and 50% water for an hour.
-Afterwards, allow them to air dry.
+- Thoroughly wash hands, knives and other tools used to field dress the animal.
+Disinfect tools by soaking them in a solution of 50 percent unscented household bleach and 50 percent water for an hour.
+Allow them to air dry.

 - Avoid contact with any animal that appears sick and do not consume.

-- Bones and unprocessed remains should be disposed through burial, landfill, or incineration.
+- Bones and unprocessed remains should be disposed of through burial, landfill or incineration.

-Chronic wasting disease (CWD) is a progressive, fatal disease of the nervous system of white-tailed deer, mule deer, and elk.
+Chronic wasting disease (CWD) is a progressive, fatal disease of the nervous system of white-tailed deer, mule deer, elk and moose.
 It belongs to a family of diseases known as Transmissible Spongiform Encephalopathies (TSEs), or prion diseases.
-Although CWD shares certain features with other TSEs, like bovine spongiform encephalopathy (BSE or mad cow disease), scrapie in sheep and goats, and Creutzfeldt - Jakob disease (CJD) in humans, it is a distinct disease apparently affecting only deer and elk.
+Although CWD shares certain features with other TSEs, like bovine spongiform encephalopathy (BSE or mad cow disease), scrapie in sheep and goats, and Creutzfeldt - Jakob disease (CJD) in humans, it is a distinct disease apparently affecting only deer, elk and moose.
 It causes damage to portions of the brain; creating holes in the brain cells and causing a sponge-like appearance.

-The origin of CWD in unknown and it may never be possible to definitely determine how or when CWD arose.
+The origin of CWD is unknown and it may never be possible to definitively determine how or when CWD arose.
 It was first diagnosed in a Colorado elk research facility in 1967 and a few years later in a similar Wyoming research facility.
 It was later discovered in wild elk and deer near those facilities in Colorado and Wyoming.
 The known distribution of CWD in wild deer, elk, and moose is Arkansas, Colorado, Illinois, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, New Mexico, New York, North Dakota, Pennsylvania, South Dakota, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming, Saskatchewan and Alberta.
 CWD also has been found in farmed elk or deer herds in Colorado, South Dakota, Nebraska, Kansas, Iowa, Missouri, Ohio, Oklahoma, Texas, Montana, Minnesota, Wisconsin, Saskatchewan, Alberta and South Korea.
 CWD has also been found in wild moose and reindeer in Norway.
-CWD was first diagnosed in a mule deer buck taken in the fall of 2009 in southwestern North Dakota.
+CWD was first detected in North Dakota in a mule deer buck taken in the fall of 2009 in the southwestern part of the state.
 See http://www.cwd-info.org for more information.